Patient education: Cushing's syndrome (Beyond the Basics)

 Cushing's syndrome occurs when there is an excess of cortisol, a hormone produced by the adrenal glands (figure 1).
 Cortisol has many important functions and is necessary for life; however, an excess of this hormone has negative effects on the body.
 The structure and actions of cortisol, which is also called hydrocortisone, are classified as a glucocorticoid steroid.

 Normally, the adrenal glands' production of cortisol is carefully controlled by the hypothalamus and pituitary gland (figure 1).
 Cushing's syndrome can result from several different conditions that affect this control system.
-Cushing's syndrome affects about three times more women than men.
+Cushing's syndrome affects approximately three times more women than men.

 Today, virtually all people with Cushing's syndrome can be treated effectively, and many can be cured.
 Because Cushing's syndrome is potentially fatal if untreated, people with this condition should have regular medical care and follow their treatment plan closely.